 Gutenberg blocks are the most convenient way to insert a tag cloud.
-Before the upcoming WordPress version 5.0 is out, you will need to install the Gutenberg editor separately.
-Please be aware that the Gutenberg plugin is still under development and many features are not yet complete.
+If you use a WordPress version before 5.0, you will need to install the Gutenberg editor separately.
+Starting from 5.0, however, it is included in the default WordPress package.

 On the post or page edit screen, click on the “plus in a circle” icon and search for “tag cloud”.
 After you inserted the block, select it by clicking once into it.
 You will notice that in the right side bar (the “Inspector”) you find now (almost) all options that are also available in the shortcode.

 Gutenberg blocks and shortcodes render exactly the same.
 In the blocks, however, you can often select available options from a list, while for the shortcode you would have to look up IDs and slugs and compile them to lists.

 Since these blocks are rendered dynamically on the frontend, depending on a huge amount of criteria, there is no live preview in the editor.
 You need to click the “Preview” button to see the output.